-We've bought and tested over 325 monitors, and below are our picks for the best 4k 144Hz monitors.
-Also, see our recommendations for the best monitors for Xbox Series X, the best monitors for PS5/PS5 Pro, and the best 4k gaming monitors.
+We've bought and tested over 335 monitors, and below are our picks for the best 4k 144Hz monitors.
+Also, see our recommendations for the best 144Hz monitors, the best 4k gaming monitors, and if you're looking for a lower resolution, the best 1440p 144Hz monitors.

+That said, it has a Mini LED local dimming feature that improves the picture quality in dark scenes, and it also gets bright enough to fight glare in a well-lit room.
 Besides those differences in picture quality with the Samsung, it offers good gaming performance with a consistently fast response time, so motion looks sharp.
-Although its max refresh rate is 160Hz, you can only reach that over a DisplayPort connection, and the max refresh rate over HDMI is 144Hz.
-Like the Samsung, it supports HDMI 2.1 bandwidth to take full advantage of gaming consoles.
+Like the Samsung, it also supports HDMI 2.1 bandwidth to take advantage of a variety of sources.

-It still has everything you'd hope to find in a gaming monitor, including VRR support to reduce screen tearing and HDMI 2.1 bandwidth to take full advantage of modern graphics cards and consoles.
-Motion also looks sharp, especially at its max refresh rate of 160Hz.
-It even has a few useful features like a KVM switch that makes it easy to switch between different computers, like if you have gaming and work PCs connected to the monitor.
+It still has everything you'd hope to find in a gaming monitor, including HDMI 2.1 bandwidth to take full advantage of modern graphics cards and consoles.
+Motion also looks sharp, especially at its max refresh rate of 144Hz.
+It even has a few useful features like two USB-A ports to which you can connect your devices, ideal if you don't have extra ports available on your computer.

 Sep 16, 2024: We swapped the LG 27GR93U-B in the budget category with the Gigabyte M27U in the Notable Mentions because the Gigabyte is cheaper.
 We also replaced the Dell Alienware AW3225QF with the Samsung Odyssey OLED G8/G80SD S32DG80 in the Notable Mentions.